Christian Perez (darts player): 2023

-In January 2023, he took part in the PDC Q-School qualifying tournament.
-On the fourth day of the tournament finals, he obtained a PDC Tour Card for the next two years.
+In January he took part in the PDC UK Q-School qualifying tournament.
+On the fourth day of the tournament finals, Perez obtained a PDC Tour Card for the next two years by finishing 9th on the UK Order of Merit.
+The same year, Perez and Ilagan again played the World Cup of Darts.
+They lost in the second round 8–5 to the Scottish team (Peter Wright & Gary Anderson).